tuor4eg/react-native-code-test/README.md

 #  Ombori Project (React Native Code Test)

-Ombori Project is a React Native wriiten mobile application.
+Ombori Project is a React Native written mobile application.
 It's purpose is to show list of people from [reqres.in](https://reqres.in/).

 ## Motivation